oskarrough/slaytheweb/README.md

 1. `yarn build` to pull ESM dependencies into ./public/web_modules
 2. `yarn start` for a server that reloads on file change

+## Testing

-All scripts are checked with eslint, formatted with prettier and tested with ava.
+All scripts are checked for with eslint, formatted with prettier and tested with ava.

+Additionally the `./tests` folder contains the tests.
+Primarly it goes like 1) create a game 2) modify the game state with an action or more 3) test that the final state is how it you expect.

-- `yarn test` tests once
+- `yarn test` tests everything once
 - `yarn test:watch` tests continously

+Additionally you can run `yarn eslint public --fix` to automatically format all scripts according to the prettier standards.

 ## Current state of the game